salman-cissp/Deploy.WebApp.to.Azure/README.md

 ## [6.Managing the Costs](6.Costs/README.md)<br><br>
 We will see how to monitor and manage the costs associated with all the resources used in the project.
 ## [7.Getting Insights](7.Insights/README.md)<br><br>
-We will get full observabilty by taking an inventory of all the resources and keep a track of them to identify any potential issues or opportunities for optimization.
+We will try to get full observabilty by taking an inventory of all the resources and keeping a track of them to identify any potential issues or opportunities for optimization.